publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch29/m__us_usc_t29_s2701.md

  __Twenty-First Century Workforce Commission__

     [Pub.
-L. 105–220, title III][/us/pl/105/220], subtitle C, Aug.
+L. 105–220, title III][/us/pl/105/220/tIII], subtitle C, Aug.
 7, 1998, [112 Stat.
 1087][/us/stat/112/1087], as amended by [Pub.
 L. 105–277, div.
-A, § 101(f)][/us/pl/105/277/s101/f] \[title VIII, § 401(15)\], Oct.
+A][/us/pl/105/277/dA], § 101(f) \[title VIII, § 401(15)\], Oct.
 21, 1998, [112 Stat.
 2681–337][/us/stat/112/2681-337], 2681–412, known as the “Twenty-First Century Workforce Commission Act”, which established the Commission to study all matters relating to the information technology workforce in the United States, including skills necessary to enter the information technology workforce, ways to expand the number of skilled information technology workers, and the relative efficacy of programs in the United States and foreign countries to train information technology workers, and to submit a report to the President and Congress of its findings, conclusions, and recommendations for legislative and administrative actions, and provided for powers of the Commission, compensation of members, employment of staff, authorization of appropriations, and termination of the Commission 90 days after submission of its final report, which was released June 27, 2000, was repealed by [Pub.
-L. 113–128, title V, § 511(a)][/us/pl/113/128/s511/a], July 22, 2014, [128 Stat.
+L. 113–128, title V][/us/pl/113/128/tV], § 511(a), July 22, 2014, [128 Stat.
 1705][/us/stat/128/1705].

 ----------